Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/ActionsEditor.md

 The typical workflow for most projects is to have a single action asset, which is assigned as the **project-wide actions**.
 Refer to [Project-Wide Actions](xref:project-wide-actions) to create and assign an actions asset as your project-wide action if you haven't already done this.

-## Open the Input Actions Editor
+## The Input Actions Editor window and panels

 The **Input Actions Editor** appears when you double-click an action asset to open it.

 It also appears in the Project Settings window under **Edit** > **Project Settings** > **Input System Package** if you have an action asset assigned as project-wide.

 ![The Input Actions Editor displays the three panels and the default actions](./Images/ActionsEditorCallout.png)

-## The Input Actions Editor panels

 The Input Actions Editor is divided into three panels (marked A, B & C in the image above).